 It also served well as a garnish for a simple Japanese dish I made two days ago, where I wrapped the steelhead in buttered foil with some rehydrated matsutake mushrooms, sake and lemon slices, then baked it for 20 minutes (Click for the full Japanese baked steelhead recipe).

 Will this method work for other fish roes?
 I don’t see why not.
 I imagine the salting times and care you will need to dislodge the eggs will change, but the basic technique shouldn’t change.
-I’ll have to try this with other eggs in the future.
 Do any of you make your own caviar?
 How do you do it?
 And how do you eat it?

 Makes about 1 pint.

 Prep Time: 60 minutes

 - 1 full skein of steelhead, large trout roe or salmon roe, about 1 pound

 - 1/2 cup kosher salt or pickling salt

 - Mix the salt and 1 quart ice-cold water until the salt is all dissolved.